Kryen112/HP2PC_AP/docs/PLAYER_SETUP.md

 - **Same install path, permissions, and timing** as the sound randomizer above (same per-mode `install_folder`, picks it once, needs write access / admin under `Program Files`, takes effect on the next launch).
 - **Reshuffle**: `/reroll_dialogue` (keeps the seed's mode). **Revert**: `/restore_dialogue`, or connect to a seed with the option off, or manually copy `AllDialog.uax.orig`, `hpdialog.int.orig`, and `BumpDialog.int.orig` back over their files.
 Restart once to hear the change.

+### PopTracker map tracker (optional)

+A [PopTracker](https://github.com/black-sliver/PopTracker/) pack autotracks your run: items, checks, and goal progress update live over the AP connection, every check shows as a pin on per-floor maps, and the tracker follows Harry to whatever map he's currently in.
+Both game modes work, and it reads your category toggles from the seed, so it configures itself per seed.

+1. Install **PopTracker v0.31.0 or newer**.
+2. Download the [HP2 tracker pack](https://github.com/Kryen112/HP2PC_AP_Poptracker/releases/latest) and drop the unzipped folder into PopTracker's `packs/` folder.
+3. In PopTracker, click **Load Pack**, pick the Harry Potter 2 PC pack, and choose the variant for your game mode.
+4. Click the AP connection button and enter the same server address, slot name, and password you used in the client.
+The map and checks then update on their own as you play.

 ## Verify it's working